Biorock: History

-During the 1970s Professor Wolf Hilbertz, an architect by training, was studying seashells and reefs at the School of Architecture at the University of Texas.
-He was thinking about how humans could emulate the way coral grow.
-After preliminary work in 1975, in 1976 he discovered that by passing electric currents through salt water, over time a thick layer of various materials including limestone deposited on the cathode.
+During the 1970s, Professor Wolf Hilbertz, an architect by training, was studying seashells and reefs at the School of Architecture at the University of Texas at Austin.
+He was thinking about how humans could emulate the way coral grows.
+After preliminary work in 1975, he discovered the year after that by passing electric currents through salt water, over time, a thick layer of various materials, including limestone, deposited on the cathode.
 Later experiments showed that the coating could thicken at the rate of 5 cm per year for as long as current flows.

 Hilbertz's original plan was to use this technology to grow low-cost structures in the ocean.
-He detailed his basic theory in a technical journal in 1979, believing that the process should not be patented so that it could be commercially exploited by anyone.
-However, having been let down a number of times he incorporated a company, The Marine Resources Company, raised venture capital and filed a number of patents relating to biorock.
+He detailed his basic theory in a technical journal in 1979, believing that the process should not be patented so that anyone could commercially exploit it.
+However, having been let down a number of times, he incorporated a company, The Marine Resources Company, raised venture capital and filed a number of patents relating to biorock.

 He dissolved Marine Resources Company in 1982 as his focus shifted to creating artificial coral reefs (or electrified reefs) after meeting Thomas J. Goreau.
-Hilbertz formed a partnership with Goreau, who continued work coral reef restoration and biorock after Hilbertz' death in 2007.
+Hilbertz formed a partnership with Goreau, who continued work on coral reef restoration and biorock after Hilbertz died in 2007.

 Process

 The chemical process that takes place on the cathode is as follows: Calcium carbonate (aragonite) combines with magnesium, chloride and hydroxyl ions to slowly accrete around the cathode coating it with a thick layer of material similar in composition to magnesium oxychloride cement.
-Over time cathodic protection replaces the negative chloride ion (Cl-) with dissolved bicarbonate (HCO3-) to harden the coating to a hydromagnesite-aragonite mixture with gaseous oxygen evolving through the porous structure.
+Over time, cathodic protection replaces the negative chloride ion (Cl-) with dissolved bicarbonate (HCO3-) to harden the coating to a hydromagnesite-aragonite mixture with gaseous oxygen evolving through the porous structure.
 Compressive strength has been measured from 3720 to 5350 psi, comparable to the concrete used for sidewalks.
-The material grows rapidly, strengthens with age and is self-repairing whilst power is applied.
+The material grows rapidly, strengthens with age, and is self-repairing whilst power is applied.
 The process is one that emits carbon dioxide into the atmosphere rather than sequestering it.

-The electrical current, supplied by a low DC voltage (often <4 volts) at a low current, is required on a continuous, pulsed or intermittent basis which can therefore be generated nearby from a low-cost integrated renewable energy source such as a small floating solar panel array.
+The electrical current, supplied by a low DC voltage (often <4 volts) at a low current, is required on a continuous, pulsed, or intermittent basis, which can therefore be generated nearby from a low-cost integrated renewable energy source such as a small floating solar panel array.
 One kilowatt hour of electricity accretes about 0.4 to 1.5 kg of biorock, depending on parameters such as depth, electric current, salinity and water temperature.